The Ultimate Guide to the Best Homemade Chicken Noodle Soup

 chicken noodle soup ingredients technique

 With your golden broth prepared, you are ready for the next phase: adding the main components.
-This is where you get to decide on the textures and flavors that will define your unique chicken noodle soup.
+This is where you get to decide on the textures & flavors that will define your unique chicken noodle soup.

 Choosing Your Chicken: White Meat vs. Dark Meat

 • Boneless, Skinless Chicken Breast: If you are seeking a lean, quick-to-cook option, chicken breast is a great choice.
-It cooks quickly and shreds easily.
+It cooks quickly & shreds easily.
 However, be careful not to overcook it, as it can become dry.

 The Perfect Noodle: A Guide to Texture